Starting from June 24, 2021, the authorities of the Arab Republic have established new entry requirements:

 Citizens of the Russian Federation flying to Russia must complete a special form on the public services portal (www.gosuslugi.ru) before departure, then, within three days from the moment of arrival in the Russian Federation, upload the results of the PCR test for COVID-19 into the previously completed questionnaire.
 Before receiving the results of the PCR test for COVID-19, it is necessary to observe the self-isolation regime at the place of residence (stay).

-Passengers flying to Russia, including passengers traveling in transit through the airports of the Russian Federation, for check-in and boarding, must present a negative PCR test at the Chisinau airport, made no earlier than 72 hours before departure to the Russian Federation.
+Passengers flying to Russia, including passengers traveling in transit through the airports of the Russian Federation, for check-in and boarding, must present a negative PCR test at the Chisinau airport, the test must not exceed 72 hours before entering the country.
+The hours will be calculated from the moment (time) of taking the test.

 The test must be submitted in Russian or English, or with a translation into Russian, the correctness of which is certified by a consular officer of the Russian Federation.